If we have less than 10 or more than 50 can we still book a tour?

 Will refreshments be available on site for before and after the tour?

 The Coffee Shop (situated in the Royal Hospital at the Margaret Thatcher Infirmary) offers a range of cold and hot beverages, soups, sandwiches, jacket potatoes, and assorted cakes and pastries.
 Space can be booked for tour groups.
 Booking must be arranged in advance, but please note that due to capacity constraints, your group may not necessarily be able to sit together.
-Alternatively, we also offer Cream and Afternoon Tea options, which must also be pre-booked and paid for in advance.

 Please note that the tour covers internal and external spaces and includes 10 steps to the Great Hall and Chapel, although there are benches located throughout the site should you require to sit down.